IHe-KaiI/RNHA_Dataset/README.md

 ### Download our dataset

-The dataset is available on [OneDrive](https://shanghaitecheducn-my.sharepoint.com/:f:/g/personal/hekai_shanghaitech_edu_cn/EkwUhF_qoW1CpipgeXwLZxcBMa8clsdGhdR4ub-1f5cfIw?e=5ej5FE) and is encrypted with a password.
-Please carefully read, fill in the [license form](./license.pdf), and send it to Lan Xu (xulan1@shanghaitech.edu.cn) and cc MARS Lab (shanghaitechmars@foxmail.com) to request the password.
+The dataset is available on [OneDrive](https://shanghaitecheducn-my.sharepoint.com/:f:/g/personal/hekai_shanghaitech_edu_cn/EkwUhF_qoW1CpipgeXwLZxcBMa8clsdGhdR4ub-1f5cfIw?e=5ej5FE) and requires permission to access.
+Please carefully read, fill in the [license form](./license.pdf), and send it to Lan Xu (xulan1@shanghaitech.edu.cn) and cc MARS Lab (shanghaitechmars@foxmail.com) to request the access.

-By requesting the password to access a protected system or content, you acknowledge that you have read this agreement, understand it, and agree to be bound by its terms and conditions.
+By requesting the access to the content, you acknowledge that you have read this agreement, understand it, and agree to be bound by its terms and conditions.
 This agreement constitutes a legal and binding agreement between you and the provider of the protected system or content.
 The Multidisciplinary Artificial Reality Studio (MARS) of ShanghaiTech University is the only owner of all intellectual property rights, including copyright, of 3D HUMAN DATASET, and MARS reserves the right to terminate your access to the dataset at any time.

 Notes: